Contextual Explanation Networks: Analysis

 Note that such a model would be accurate only when the generated $\thetav$ is always highly predictive of $\Yv$, \ie, when the conditional entropy $\Hc(\Yv \mid \thetav)$ is low.
 Following this observation, we propose to regularize the model by approximately \emph{maximizing} $\Hc(\Yv \mid \thetav)$.
 For a {\CEN} with a deterministic encoder (Sections~\ref{sec:det-enc} and \ref{sec:constrained-det-enc}), we can compute an unbiased estimate of $\Hc(\Yv \mid \thetav)$ given a mini-batch of samples from the dataset as follows:

-In the given expressions, elements of $B$ index training samples (\eg, $B$ represents a mini-batch), \eqref{eq:cond-entropy-batch} is obtained by using the definition of {\CEN} and marginalizing out $\thetav$, \eqref{eq:cond-entropy-batch-approx} is a stochastic estimate that approximates expectations with a mini-batch of samples.
+In the given expressions, elements of $B$ index training samples (\eg, $B$ represents a mini-batch), \eqref{eq:cond-entropy-batch} is obtained by using the definition of {\CEN} and marginalizing out $\thetav$, \eqref{eq:cond-entropy-batch-approx} is a stochastic estimate that approximates expectations using a mini-batch and samples from $\prob{\Xv \mid \cv_i}$.
+In practice, approximate samples $\xv^\prime$ from the latter distribution can be obtained either by simply perturbing $\xv_i$ or first learning $\prob{\Xv \mid \Cv}$ and then sampling from it.
 Intuitively, if the predictions are accurate while $\Hc(\Yv \mid \thetav)$ is high, we can be sure that {\CEN} learned to generate contextual $\thetav$'s that are uncorrelated with the targets but result into accurate conditional models, $\prob{\Yv \mid \xv, \thetav}$.

 \paragraph{An illustration on synthetic data.} To illustrate the problem, we consider a toy synthetic 3D dataset with 2 classes that are not separable linearly (Figure~\ref{fig:synthetic-illustration}).
 The coordinates along the vertical axis $C$ correspond to different contexts, and $(X_1, X_2)$ represent variables of interest.
 Note we can perfectly distinguish between the two classes by using only the context information. {\CEN} with a dictionary of size 2 learns to select one of the two linear explanations for each of the contexts.
 When trained without regularization (Figure~\ref{fig:synthetic-illustration-noentreg}), selected explanations are spurious hyperplanes since each of them is used for points of a single class only.
 Adding entropy regularization (Figure~\ref{fig:synthetic-illustration-entreg}) makes {\CEN} select hyperplanes that meaningfully distinguish between the classes within different contexts.